cylmat/docs/Poo/Solid.md

 - CCP: Common Closure Principle
   * The classes in a component should be closed together against the same kinds of changes.
   * A change that affects a component affects all the classes in that component and no other components.
   * Package should not have more than one reason to change.
+(SRP)

-(SRP) Component coupling
+Component coupling
-- ADP: Acyclic Dependencies Principle
+- ADP: Acyclic Dependencies Principle.
+  + Cooperation and integration needs to happen in small incremental releases.
+(Top-down design)
 - SDP: Stable-Dependency Principle (Depend in the direction of stability.)
+  + Designs, by nature of the environments they are used in, are changing. (modules that are intended to be easy to change aren’t depended on by modules that are harder to change)
 - SAP: Stable-Abstractions Principle (A component should be as abstract as it is stable.)
+  + Stable package should also be abstract, so that its stability does not prevent it from being extended.
+(Zone of Pain <-> Zone of Useless)

 @ref: https://en.wikipedia.org/wiki/Package_principles